utikeev/monaco-editor/website/playground/monaco.d.ts.txt

          */
         detectIndentation(defaultInsertSpaces: boolean, defaultTabSize: number): void;
         /**
-         * Push a stack element onto the undo stack.
-This acts as an undo/redo point.
-         * The idea is to use `pushEditOperations` to edit the model and then to
+         * Close the current undo-redo element.
-         * `pushStackElement` to create an undo/redo stop point.
+         * This offers a way to create an undo/redo stop point.
          */
         pushStackElement(): void;
+        /**
+         * Open the current undo-redo element.
+         * This offers a way to remove the current undo/redo stop point.
+         */
+        popStackElement(): void;
         /**
          * Push edit operations, basically editing the model.
 This is the preferred way
          * of editing the model.
 The edit operations will land on the undo stack.